gokadin/ai-simplest-network/README.tex.md

 $$ E = \frac{1}{2} (y - t)^2 $$

-If we had multiple associations of inputs and expected outputs, then the error becomes the sum of each association.
+If we had multiple associations of inputs and target values, then the error becomes the average sum of each association.

 $$ E = \frac{1}{2n} \sum_{i=1}^n (y_i - t_i)^2 $$

 We use the mean squared error to measure how far away the results are from our desired target.
-The squaring removes negative signs and gives more weight to bigger differences in result.
+The squaring removes negative signs and gives more weight to bigger differences between output and target.

 To rectify the error, we would need to adjust the weights in a way that the output matches our target.
 In our example, lowering $w_1$ from $1.0$ to $0.5$ would do the trick, since
 $$ y = t = 0.2 * 0.5 + 0.4 * 1.0 = 0.5 $$